vSphere Replication can protect individual virtual machines and their virtual disks by replicating them from one vCenter Server instance to another.

 - On the vSphere Web Client Home page, click vSphere Replication.

-The Virtual Machines tab lists the virtual machines.
+On the Related Objects tab, the Virtual Machines tab lists the virtual machines.

 - Right-click the virtual machine and select .